 Three Buckets of Saving So, how do you invest when the markets are going every which way?
 Well, the answer is you take a holistic approach to your investing.
 Most people actually know what it is [...]

 Millennials and Real Estate One of the previous posts discussed the rising costs of education and the power of compound interest.
-So, how are millennials accumulating their wealth [...]
+So, how are millennials accumulating their wealth if they are [...]

 It seems the younger people are, the less inclined that they are to save for retirement.
 After all, younger people seem to not think about their retirement, and there may be some very valid [...]